 I would say these are the 2 most common and most detrimental mistakes that people make that keep them from performing their best (regardless of if they are a new competitor or seasoned competitor).

 2. Not knowing how to stay, or become, calm, cool and collected.
-You have to actually practice this (successfully) before you get to your competition.
+You have to actually practice this (successfully) before you get to your competition, and learn what works best for you.
 You should know how to calm down if something goes wrong, and how to stay relaxed before and between events.
-You have to know what your strategies are going to be, and you must have had success practicing those strategies in training (this way you can visualize yourself remaining calm under pressure and dealing with setbacks, stress or the unknown). *Search the emotional-control tag for more on this
+You have to know what your strategies are going to be, and you must have had success practicing those strategies in training (this way you can visualize yourself remaining calm under pressure and dealing with setbacks, stress or the unknown).